• Skip to main content

 Dry salmon well on both sides with a paper towel, then season the skin side with salt and black pepper.
 Place salmon over the lemon slices on the foil covered pan.

 Spread the compound butter over the top of the fish.
 Use a second sheet of foil to form a pouch and roll the sides, creating an airtight packet.
-Move the baking sheet into the preheated oven and bake for 25 minutes, or until the fish reaches about 125℉.
+Move the baking sheet into the preheated oven and bake for 25 minutes.

 4. Prep Sauce (Optional)

-When the sockeye is finished baking, remove from the oven.
-Gently lift salmon from the foil to your serving platter and garnish with sliced baked lemons.
+Gently lift baked salmon from the foil to your serving platter.
 Serve with horseradish cream sauce and garnish with additional fresh herbs and lemon zest.

 side of sockeye salmon in foil garnished with horseradish cream sauce and fresh herbs and lemon.